eliottmlg/SP-IV-replication/README.md

 2. **Extension**:
    - Using the methodology from the same paper, we estimate the **government spending multiplier**.
-   - Our estimation adapts and applies three distinct methodologies from the following references:
+   - Our estimation adapts and applies three distinct methodologies to identify the **government spending multiplier** adapted from the following references:
      - Ramey, V. A. (2011).
 Identifying government spending shocks: It's all in the timing.
 The Quarterly Journal of Economics, 126(1), 1–50. https://doi.org/10.1093/qje/qjq008
      - Ramey, V. A., & Zubairy, S. (2018).
 Government spending multipliers in good times and in bad: Evidence from US historical data.
 Journal of Political Economy, 126(2), 850–901. https://doi.org/10.1086/696277